jschr/jschr.io/README.md

 The first 1000 invalidations are free, afterwhich it's $0.005 per invalidation path.
 With the default settings thats about 2,880 invaldations per month for a total of ~$10/mo USD.

-You can increase the render interval to 45 minutes if you wanna stay within the free tier.
+You can increase the render interval to 45 minutes if you'd prefer to stay within the free tier.